danieleancora/MMFclassification/README.md

 This script will output the classification ACCURACY_ using each dataset.

-The file that starts with 02plot_ is in charge of plotting all the results.
+The file that starts with '02plot_' is in charge of plotting all the results.
 Since the previous script require intense hardware computation, this one can load pretrained results to visualize them directly.

-In principle, same results should be obtainable with sklearn.linear_model.LogisticRegression (from which the cuml.linear_model.LogisticRegression is derived) but this will require an extremely long time when output size is 600x600 as considered in the present case.
+EXECUTION NOTE: In principle, same results should be obtainable with 'sklearn.linear_model.LogisticRegression' (from which the 'cuml.linear_model.LogisticRegression' is derived) but this will require an extremely long time when output size is 600x600 as considered in the present case.